pushkarpatil03/Basic-Banking-System-App/README.md

 ## Installation
 This BankingApp requires [Node.js](https://nodejs.org/) to run.

-To run on localhost... install the dependencies and start the server.
+For developement mode... install the dependencies and start the server.

 ```sh
 cd BankingApp